thycotic/alm-docs/support/slas-and-security.md

 ## Integrity: Code Signing

-Code signing applies to the Remote Worker software, which is downloaded to the customer’s premises to coordinate interactions among ALM and the customer’s Active Directory and Secret Server resources.
+Code signing applies to the ALM Engine software, which is downloaded to the customer’s premises to coordinate interactions among ALM and the customer’s Active Directory and Secret Server resources.